Transforming Education; Transforming Lives

 Ensure that high quality support systems are in place so that all students, including those with declared disabilities, are enabled to achieve positive outcomes, academically and professionally.

-Provide pastoral care through personal tutors and supervisors to help with personal and academic development.
+Provide pastoral care through personal tutors and supervisors.

 Ensure that all students have opportunities to develop skills that enable their academic, personal and professional development.

-Provide an appropriate support framework to students suffering with mental health problems.
+Provide an appropriate support framework to students experiencing mental health differences.

 Ensure that a transparent and consistent framework is in place to provide students with the opportunity to apply for targeted financial support in case of financial hardship and to enhance their study opportunities.

 Through our Welsh Language Standards, seek to promote the understanding and use of the Welsh language.